Brunch & Batter

 • Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-• In a large bowl, whisk the flour, sugar, baking powder, and salt.
-Add the butter, and using a pastry blender (or 2 forks), incorporate the butter until the butter resembles the size of peas.
-Add in cranberries, and stir carefully until just combined.
+• In a large bowl, whisk together the flour, sugar, baking powder, and salt.
+Add the butter, and use a pastry blender (or two forks) to cut it into the dry ingredients until the mixture resembles coarse crumbs with pea-sized bits of butter throughout.
+Gently stir in the cranberries, mixing just until they're evenly distributed.

-• In another bowl- mix the cream, orange zest, and egg yolks, stirring just until mixed.
-Add the cream mixture to the flour mixture, and stir to combine.
-Using your hands, gently knead the dough until all the dry ingredients are incorporated.
-Do not over-knead.
-The dough will resemble a moist, crumbly ball.
-Remove the gathered ball onto a floured surface, and shape it into a round disc approximately 7" in diameter and 1" thick.
+• In a separate bowl, whisk together the cream, orange zest, and egg yolks until just combined.
+Pour the cream mixture into the flour mixture and stir gently until a rough dough forms.
+Use your hands to lightly knead the dough in the bowl just until all the dry bits are incorporated-be careful not to overwork it.
+The dough should come together into a moist, slightly crumbly ball.
+Turn it out onto a lightly floured surface and shape it into a round disc about 7 inches wide and 1 inch thick.

-• With a sharp knife, cut the round into 8 equal triangles.
-Separate the triangles and them to the baking sheet.
-Brush each scone with the egg wash, then sprinkle with the sugar.
+• With a sharp knife, cut the round disc into 8 equal triangles.
+Separate the triangles and place them on the baking sheet.
+Brush each scone with the egg wash, then sprinkle with the sugar

 • Bake at 400°F until golden brown and a toothpick inserted comes out clean, 18-22 minutes.
 Let cool on a wire rack for about 15 minutes before serving.